jadetrue/jadetrue-website/posts/carbon-hack-22.md

 ## What the future holds

-Our vision for GreenWebhook is for it to grow into an "Internet Grid Operator".
+Our vision for the Green Webhook is for it to grow into an "Internet Grid Operator".
 A carbon-aware webhook that location and time shift the workload that is triggered by any HTTP request.
 By being the intelligent "internet grid operator" we can provide demand shaping that works in harmony with the electricity grid supply shaping in order to reduce the carbon emissions the grid causes.

 Check out our pitch on YouTube - [https://www.youtube.com/watch?v=FyEYoeAGso4](https://www.youtube.com/watch?v=FyEYoeAGso4)

 Got this far?
-Try out the Green Webhook now: [https://greenwebhook.netlify.app](https://greenwebhook.netlify.app)
+Try out the Green Webhook now: [https://greenwebhook.netlify.app](https://greenwebhook.netlify.app) ''''''''